Rule 2: The Practice

 2-11.7.
 Submission Without Oral Argument

-Any case docketed in this court may be submitted at any time for decision without
+Any case docketed may be submitted at any time for decision without oral argument on the court’s own motion, or on the joint motion of all parties entitled to oral argument.

 2-11.8.
 Court's Authority to Hear Argument